 Often times when you are seeking the right psychiatrist, you are in a time of crisis.
 Maybe not always, but the chances are pretty high that you will be.
 In that event, you won’t be able to think your clearest and most logically.
 It is important to have someone- husband, parent, sibling, friend- to “think” for you and assess the situation and help you choose how to go forward.

 Finally, . . .

 10. A Purpose

 This purpose can come in many forms.
 It could be chasing a dream, or it could be a new responsibility.
 I used both.

-My husband is something I am grateful to God for each and every day.
+I am extremely grateful for my husband.
 He had no experience with dealing with depression and he did not understand it AT ALL when we first got married.
 But, even though the logic may elude him, he recognizes that depression is real and it truly is something I cannot control.
 He has learned to support and guide me through the tough times and is the first one to say, “It’s ok if you don’t get everything done because you are just trying to get through the day.”

-He reminds me all of the time when I feel like I am failing at being a good homemaker and not getting all of the little chores and household duties done, that that is not the measure of my worth.
+He reminds me all of the time when I feel like I am failing at being a good wife and mother that keeping up with housework is not the measure of my worth.
 That simply loving and being with our children is way more important than making sure their socks always match or that the house is always clean.
 He is happiest when I am happy and I think that is so amazing and selfless.
 I strive to be a little more like him every day.

 How long have you dealt with depression?
 Are there certain things that are invaluable to you when you are at your lowest points?
 I would love to hear about your experience with depression.
 Please comment below!